 Q: I am overwhelmed by credit card and medical debt.
-Will my wages be garnished unless I file for bankruptcy?
+Will my wages or bank account be garnished unless I file for bankruptcy?

-A: Wage garnishment is a possibility.
+A: Wage or bank garnishment is a possibility.
 If you are employed and earn more than minimum wage, a creditor who has obtained a judgment against you can file a wage garnishment.
 This will take up to 25 percent of your take-home pay (gross pay minus income taxes only), which will be paid to your creditor rather than to you until the judgment is satisfied.
 If a creditor files for a bank garnishment, with certain exceptions, the creditor may take all of your deposits except for $400.
 It may be possible, however, to avoid both garnishment and bankruptcy.

-There are two options that may give you some breathing room in your budget while avoiding wage garnishment.
+A: There are three common options that may give you some breathing room in your budget while avoiding wage or bank garnishment.

 The first option is to enter into trusteeship in the municipal court where the creditor has obtained the judgment against you.
 The trusteeship requires you to pay to the court the amount that would have been taken by a wage garnishment.
 This sum would be divided among all of your listed creditors (not including your mortgage and/or car payment), rather than being paid to only the one creditor threatening garnishment.

-Q: I am retired and my only income comes from Social Security and PERS from my years as a public employee.
+Q: I am retired and my only income comes from Social Security, IRA accounts, and a pension from my employer.
 If I do not pay my creditors, can that income be garnished or will I be forced to file a bankruptcy?

-A: No. Your creditors cannot take these funds because they are considered exempt from attachment.
-(An “attachment” is a court order instructing your bank to pay money from your account to the court.)
-If your only sources of income are Social Security and PERS (or SERS), you may be considered “uncollectible” or “judgment proof.”
-If an attachment of your bank account is filed, however, you must request a hearing to show the court the source of your income and that it is exempt from attachment.
+A: No. Your creditors cannot take these funds because they are considered exempt from attachment or garnishment.
+(Like garnishment, an “attachment” is a court order instructing your bank to pay money from your account to the court.)
+If your only sources of income are Social Security, IRA accounts, and pension, you may be considered “uncollectible” or “judgment proof.”
+If an attachment or garnishment of your bank account is filed, however, you must request a hearing to show the court the source of your income and that it is exempt from attachment.
 If you fail to do this, the creditor may be able to keep the money that is attached except for $400 that you are permitted to keep.

 Q: How can I decide whether I need to file a bankruptcy?

 A: There are many factors that go into the decision to file for bankruptcy protection.
 These include your exposure to garnishment or attachment, what type of bankruptcy you may qualify for, and the effect of a bankruptcy on your credit when compared to a debt settlement agreement or other arrangement.
 Consult with a bankruptcy attorney or nonprofit consumer credit counseling agency.
 An attorney or credit counselor will review your specific situation and help you decide the best course of action.